How to Throw a Super Bowl Party

 Show Your Spirit

 Throw a competition to see who has the most (and most creative) team spirit in the group.
-Have face painting supplies at the ready with some colorful streamers and spray on hair dye.
+Have a face painting kit at the ready with some colorful streamers and spray on hair dye.
 Challenge your friends to create the craziest costumes and have a makeshift catwalk for them to show off their team spirit.

 Pick a Winning Dessert

-Make Swag Bags
+Hand Out Swag Bags